pbermell/SelfDrivingCarNanoDegree/Project2/README.md

 Number of training examples = 34799 ; Number of validation examples = 4410 ; Number of testing examples = 12630 ; Image data shape = (32, 32, 3) ; Number of classes = 43

 ### 1.1 Exploratory visualisation
 While these figures are fundamental to understand the dataset, further confidence was built through several visualisations.
-First of all a sample of the 32x32x3 images of the dataset was extracted (Illustration1).
+First of all a sample of the 32x32x3 images of the dataset was extracted (Figure1).

 ![alt text][image01]

 Figure1: a sample of the images in the dataset

+The next question about the dataset concern the distribution of the training set samples among the 43 labeled classes.
+Fot that, a distribution histogram was plotted and presented in the Jupyter notebook, (Figure2).

+![alt text][image02]

+Figure2: distribution of classes in the training set

+The images on the dataset are not evenly distributed across the classes provided by the labelled data as it can be appreciated in the plot.
+A query on the data showed that the least populated class holds 180 images while the most populated one contains 2010 image samples.
+This clearly builds the case for artificially creating data samples for the less populated clasess.
+This is a recommended practice on the notion that training a neural network over non uniform distribution of labelled data can biase the predictions.

+![alt text][image03]

+Figure3: one image of each class of the dataset.

+An intuitive view to the data completes the exploratory visualisation process.
+For instance, figure 3 shows an example picture of each class from the dataset.
+Exploring this visualisation over multiple images of the 43 classes may look irrelevant.
+However, it gives an idea of the sort of traffic signs standards, the dataset is built upon.